-By following the guidelines above, placing a window in front of the Zivid camera will have a negligible impact on the performance for most applications.
-Before putting the system into production it is highly recommended to verify stable performance and compare performance with and without the protective housing in terms of point cloud accuracy.
+If chosen based on the guidelines above, A glass window placed in front of the Zivid camera will have a negligible impact on the camera’s performance for most applications.
+We highly recommend verifying stable performance in point cloud accuracy and comparing it with and without the protective housing before putting the system into production.

 Verify the quality of the protective glass window by comparing at least two point clouds of the same reference object under the same conditions.

-The following graphs show the impact of using various glass thicknesses in front of a Zivid One+ L. Results are compared and presented as a difference relative to not using any protective window.
+The following graphs show the impact of using various glass thicknesses in front of a Zivid One+ Large.
+Results are compared and presented as a difference relative to not using any protective window.
 Every graph shows how the performance parameter changes as the imaging distance increases, starting at 1.1 m and ending at 2.9 m.
-These parameters are defined according to the Zivid One+ datasheet, which can be found here.
+These parameters are defined according to the Zivid One+ datasheet.

 Results are shown as a difference relative to not using any protective glass window.

 It can be seen that the point precision error steadily increases with distance (the same is true without the glass), but has no clear dependency to glass thickness.
 Under most distances and circumstances, these changes should be negligible for the application.